 Tuesday 9am - lay led Morning Prayer Weekly

 10am Said Eucharist Weekly

 Wednesday 7pm (lay-led) Iona Service Monthly

-Saturday 1-3pm (lay-led) Family drop-in Every 2-3 months
+Saturday 1-3pm (lay-led) Family drop-in Every 2 months

 Sunday 8am Said Eucharist Fortnightly

-10am Sung Eucharist with robed choir Weekly
+10am Sung Eucharist with Weekly

+robed choir

-11.45am Baptisms Fortnightly (opposite weeks to 8am Eucharist)
+11.45am Baptisms Fortnightly (opposite weeks

+to 8am Eucharist)

-"I love having the opportunity to receive Holy Communion on a Sunday and at a midweek service and having fellowship with all who attend."
+&quot;I love having the opportunity to receive Holy Communion on a Sunday and at a midweek service and having fellowship with all who attend."

-We have a Eucharist-centred tradition with robed clergy, following the Common Worship Rite.
+We have been described as being in the modern catholic tradition of the Church of England.
+For us, this means a Eucharist centred tradition with robed clergy, following the Common Worship Rite.
 We observe the seasons of the church with appropriate vestments and altar dressings.
 We enjoy significant lay participation and are clear that we would wish this to continue.
 Our usual Sunday attendance, spread over two services, is around 79 adults and 3 children.
 Tuesday mornings see around 25 adults attending while Morning Prayer and Iona services see smaller but regular and committed numbers.
 Sunday Evensong was halted during the pandemic and has not yet resumed.